 I work in the English Department of the University of Liège, Belgium, where I am a member of the postcolonial research group CEREP.
 My teaching and research interests include postcolonial literatures (especially Nigerian fiction) and stylistics.

-I am the author of the book Stylistic Approaches to Nigerian Fiction (Palgrave Macmillan, 2014), and the co-editor of several books and journal issues in the field of postcolonial literatures: with Bénédicte Ledent, I have co-edited Caryl Phillips: Writing in the Key of Life (Rodopi, 2012), as well as special issues of Transition (113, 2014) and Research in African Literatures (46.4, 2015); with Janet Wilson, I have co-edited Postcolonial Gateways and Walls: Under Construction (Brill, 2016) and a special issue of the Journal of Postcolonial Writing (51.1, 2015).
+I am the author of the book Stylistic Approaches to Nigerian Fiction (Palgrave Macmillan, 2014), and the co-editor of several books and journal issues in the field of postcolonial literatures: with Bénédicte Ledent, I have co-edited Caryl Phillips: Writing in the Key of Life (Rodopi, 2012), as well as special issues of Transition (113, 2014), Research in African Literatures (46.4, 2015), and the Journal of Commonwealth Literature (55.3, 2020); with Janet Wilson, I have co-edited Postcolonial Gateways and Walls: Under Construction (Brill, 2016) and a special issue of the Journal of Postcolonial Writing (51.1, 2015).

-I have also written a number of articles on writers such as Chimamanda Ngozi Adichie, Ben Okri, Chris Abani, and Chika Unigwe (some of which are available online via the University of Liège's institutional repository ORBi).
+I have written a number of articles on writers such as Chimamanda Ngozi Adichie, Ben Okri, Chris Abani, and Chika Unigwe.
+Many of these are available online: on Academia.edu, on Researchgate.net, and on the University of Liège's institutional repository ORBi.